matomatical/AI-and-society/README.md

 ## My notes on ethics and AI

+Overall, the experience of teaching COMP90087 left me with many thoughts and questions unresolved
+(as can be expected of a subject aimed at students without a background in philosophy).
-On reflection, I feel like the COMP90087 subject could have been organised into a more coherent narrative; and many of our discussions, though grounded in lots of realistic case studies, could have delved deeper into the underlying moral philosophy.
+Moreover I think the subject could have been organised into a more coherent narrative (though the current form was understandable given the collaborative nature of the subject's authorship).
+One day I hope to find time to take a deeper dive into the underlying moral philosophy of the issues we have discussed.

-In this section I will give a list of key topics and ideas from the subject, with more emphasis on fundamentals and less on case studies and examples, as suits my particualr interest.
+In this section I will give a list of key topics and ideas from the subject (and beyond), with more emphasis on fundamentals and less on case studies and examples, as suits my particualr interest.
 I will also note down important lessons I have learned about the topics and the process of studying and teaching them.
 Finally, I will refer to key readings (not all of which I have